beckermr/pizza-cutter-masking/README.md

 ## Notes on Gold Summary Files

-Eli downloaded Y6A1 gold v2.0 and then applied the following cut:
+Eli downloaded Y6A1 gold v2.0 and then applied the following code to produce the r-band mag:

 ```python
 ok, = np.where(bdf['flux_bdf_r'] > 0.0)
 r_mag = 30.0 - 2.5*np.log10(bdf['flux_bdf_r'][ok])
 ```

+See issues [#7](https://github.com/beckermr/pizza-cutter-masking/issues/7) for details.